Using machine learning to predict strategic infield positioning using statcast data and contextual feature engineering.

 Freakonomics I & II — Levitt and Dubner

 My love for Steven Levitt’s work is second only to that for Nate Silver’s.
 Freakonomics showed me that the economics tool set can be used to advance causes much greater than economics itself.
-This has had a major impact on the way I have both applied and pushed the limits of my education as an economics student.

 What Money Can’t Buy — Michael Sandel

 A book on incentives, and how just about everything has a price tag if framed correctly.